EgyptAir Flight 648: In popular culture

+The hijacking is recounted in detail by survivors and eyewitnesses in the Declassifed episode, "Terror in the Sky: To Catch a Hijacker."

 The hijacking is also the subject of the book Valinda, Our Daughter, written by Canadian author Gladys Taylor.

-The events of the hijacking are described in and used to further the plot in Brad Thor's novel, Path of the Assassin.
+The events of the hijacking are described in and used to further the plot of Brad Thor's novel, Path of the Assassin.

-A similar situation appeared in the 1999 film Mummy by Russian director Denis Yevstigneyev.
+A similar situation appeared in the 1999 movie Mummy by Russian director Denis Yevstigneyev.
 This is a movie based on the hijacking of Aeroflot Flight 3739 in 1988.